Celeste-Artley/Celeste-Artley/README.md

-- 👋 Hi, I’m @Celeste-Artley
+- 👋 Hi, I’m Celeste Artley or @Celeste-Artley
 - 👀 I’m interested in Web Development / Game Programming
 - 🌱 I’m currently learning TypeScript on my own, and Object Oriented Programing in school.
 - 📫 You can reach me through my email at Celestepersonalmail@gmail.com